 The membership year runs from January 1st to December 31st.
 Subscriptions are due annually and payment has to be made by January 1st to renew membership.
 Information how to transfer the fee will be sent to you by email after notification of the application status.
 If subscription remains unpaid for two months after the renewal date, membership is deleted.

-To apply for ISES membership, please fill in the ONLINE FORMS by clicking on the membership type below.
-If you encounter any problems, please contact the Communications Officer Elke Hartmann firstname.lastname@example.org
+To apply for ISES membership, please fill in the ONLINE FORMS by clicking on the membership category below.
+If you encounter any problems with filling out the form, please contact the Communications Officer Elke Hartmann email@example.com or send your membership requests directly to our membership secretary Linda Greening firstname.lastname@example.org

 Corporate membership application form *Word document